Running Coworking Business in Asia: MY WORKSPACE Experience

 Helga: What was the biggest challenge on your way to success?

-Ron: I think there are two most important things for coworking spaces to be successful—good business location for everyone to commute and reasonable price for using the space inside.
+Ron: I think there are two most important things for coworking spaces to be successful — good business location for everyone to commute and a reasonable price for using the space inside.

 In Korea, the number one preferable working area is near the street called 'Teheran-ro' in Gangnam-gu district of Seoul, which has been the mecca of successful startups over the last 20 years.
 And Seoul is the capital city of Korea with 10 million population living there, and another 10 million residing nearby.